Juniper/healthbot-rules/juniper_official/Optical/README.md

 		      'flaps-threshold-variable' for 180s.
 If it sees any flaps increase for a period of less than 180s, it'll turn the color to yellow, otherwise color is set to green.
+		   3) unsupported_val1 variable, is the unsupported tx/rx value.
+		      Default value is -100000.
+		   4) unsupported_val2 variable, is the unsupported tx/rx value.
+		      Default value is 0.
 ### Rule name: check-optics-power-thresholds-openconfig
 		> Description: "Collects the interface input optical power and notifies in case of anomalies"
 		> Synopsis: "Interface rx optical power"